ae-app-labs/text-editor/README.md

 # Text Editor
-A text editor based on electron
+A text editor based on electron to help with multitasking.

 [Text Editor](./resources/awesome-v1.png)